Travel Guides: Italy Travel Guide: Overview

 In Southern Europe—right in the heart of the Mediterranean—lies a boot-shaped country stuffed to the brim with culture, history and fine cuisine.

-Pedal from one unbelievable view to the next.
+Ride from one unbelievable view to the next.
 Marvel at extraordinary Renaissance art and architecture.
 And savor delicious pecorino cheese, homemade pasta, fruity olive oils and celebrated Chianti and Brunello di Montalcino wines.
 Few things in this world live up to the hype.
 We're happy to report that everything you've heard about Tuscany is true.
 Experience a sweet slice of Bella Italia on this family bike tour.